megancindric/megancindric/README.md

 ### 💻 I’m currently learning

-- Machine Learning
+- C#
-- NextJS
+- TypeScript
 - React Native

 ### 💪 I'm currently working on

 - Building a daily habit of coding at least 15 minutes per day, on a topic of my choosing.
-- A personal portfolio site using ReactJS & MUI
+- A personal portfolio site using ReactJS & TailwindCSS
 - Rebuilding an old project (Walkabout) using React Native

 ### 💛 My interests include